 North Brooklyn Brownfield Opportunity Area Plan (BOA)

-Evergreen is going to be completing a Brownfield Opportunity Area (BOA) Plan, a community-driven planning process that will determine neighborhood priorities and identify several key strategic sites for redevelopment that will have the potential to stimulate further investment in the area.
-We also want to explore and make recommendations on policies and redevelopment strategies that could make industrial uses more feasible and profitable in the community.
-The study will take about eight months to complete.
-Community participation is a key element, thanks to all who have participated.
+Evergreen has completed a Brownfield Opportunity Area (BOA) Plan, a community-driven planning process to determine neighborhood priorities and identify several key strategic sites for redevelopment that will have the potential to stimulate further investment in the area.
+We also made recommendations on policies and redevelopment strategies that could make industrial uses more feasible and profitable in the community.
+Community participation was a key element, thanks to all who have participated.
 This plan was prepared for the New York State Department of State with funds provided under the Brownfield Opportunity Areas Program.

 What are Brownfields and Brownfield Opportunity Area Plans?

 A brownfield is a former industrial or commercial site where future use is affected by real or perceived environmental contamination.

 The Brownfield Opportunity Area (BOA) program is administered by the New York State (NYS) Department of State (DOS) to bring brownfields back into active use and spur on further investment in their surrounding communities using a community-driving planning process.

 Evergreen was awarded funding by the NYS DOS to complete a BOA Step Two plan, which focuses on an area-wide analysis and identification of strategic sites for redevelopment.